- Garden Ambassador — Costa Georgiadis

 - Ordinary member — Chris Smyth

 Need help?
-Let us know how we can assist by contacting your state representative:
+Let us know how we can assist by contacting your state coordinators:

 - QLD: email Gavin Hardy (view Gavin’s website profile)